cprecioso/preswr/README.md

 - Make sure you follow the
   [Rules of Hooks](https://reactjs.org/docs/hooks-rules.html)
-- When `preloadData` is called, your React component is rendered in the background, which might invoke side-effects if your code uses them.
+- When `preloadData` is called, your React component is rendered in the background (maybe multiple times!), which might invoke side-effects if your code uses them.
 - Your `fetcher` functions must work in the context you're using `preloadData()`.
 You can provide an `initialData` config key in the call to bypass calling them.